Row wavy Shape Decorative svg added to top

 Find grants for marketing by focusing on your business goals, not the “things” you want to spend money on.

 Most grants and programs are designed for an outcome or goal, not a specific “marketing line item” you want to cover costs for.
-While some programs such as the Canadian Digital Adoption Program are specifically designed for digital marketing implementation, most grants and programs are focused on a specific outcome.
+While some programs might be specifically designed for digital marketing implementation (often called ‘adoption’), most grants and programs are focused on a specific outcome.

 Carolyn Crewe, a pricing consultant, has helped both herself and her clients secure funding with this approach.
 She says: “Think about what your end goal is, then work on it to meet the mandate of the grant.
 You can find this out by reading through the website carefully and talking to a coordinator or someone who works for the organization.
 This way, you avoid making assumptions about what the parameters are and can also be tipped off to what is used as criteria that might not be apparent in the application or website.”